zheksoon/snapdrag/README.md

 });
 ```

-if specified, it will replace the dragging component with the one returned by the function.
+If specified, it will replace the dragging component with the one returned by the function.

-`data` here is the data associated with the draggable. `props` are the props of the draggable component.
+-	`data` is the data associated with the draggable.
+-	`props` are the props of the draggable component.

-The component function is called on every props update, so you can use it to update the draggable component based on it.
+The `component` function is called on every prop update, so you can use it to update the draggable component based on it.

 #### `placeholder`

 A function that returns a placeholder component to be shown in place of the draggable component.
-When specified, the `move` option is ignored.
+When specified, the move option is ignored.

 ```tsx
 const { draggable } = useDraggable({